-In the time since the TDR, scintillator tile SiPM units without wave-length shifting fiber have been developed, based on machined and on injection-moulded tiles, individually wrapped in reflector foil.
+In the time since the TDR, scintillator tile SiPM units without wave-length shifting fiber have been developed for the integration of SiPMs into the electronics read-out board, as originally proposed in [128].
+Following geometry optimization [129, 130], the tiles are injection-moulded and wrapped individually in reflector foil.
 They have been integrated into a partially instrumented absorber stack and tested with beams at DESY and CERN in 2014 - 2015.